-The ISA500 is fitted with a SubConn MCBH8M-SS connector as standard.
+The ISA200 & ISA500 are fitted with a SubConn MCBH8M-SS connector as standard.
 This will mate to a SubConn MCIL8F connector/cable assembly.
 Other connector options are available upon request.

 3.1.1 Connector Pin Out

 The standard connector pin out is provided below: